What Type of Coconut Oil Should I Use?

 Aside from improving taste, these oils also have inherent potent antimicrobial and antioxidant properties.

-If infection is present, more benefit can be derived from using clove or tea tree oil.
+If the infection is present, more benefit can be derived from using clove or tea tree oil.
 Add two to three drops of your preferred essential oil per tablespoon of coconut oil.

 Is Oil-Pulling Safe for Children?